euphonie/study-notes/Engineering Tools/Cloud/GCP/GCE.md

 - Boot Image (Linux or Windows)
 - Startup scripts for dependencies installation and environment setup

 Snapshots can be applied to running VMs.
-These can be kept as backups or use them when
+These can be kept as backups or use them when migrating to another region.

+## Preemptible VMs

+The only difference is that it has permission to terminate if it's resources are needed elsewhere.
+- Per-second billing, sustained use discounts
+- High throughput to sto

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI3NjM4ODEwXX0=
+eyJoaXN0b3J5IjpbODQ5MzQyNTcxXX0=
 -->